Multichannel Television Sound: Specification

 A second channel is then added, the Stereo Subchannel, centered at 31.468 kHz and extending 15 kHz on either side.
-This left a small gap between the Main and Stereo signals, known as the Pilot, at the 15.734 kHz.
-This signal is also known as "H", or "1H", and its frequency is selected to be a harmonic of the video's horizontal scan signal so that it can be accurately recreated from the video signal using a phase locked loop.
+This left a small gap between the Main and Stereo signals at 15.734 kHz.
+This pilot signal is also known as "H", or "1H", and its frequency is selected to be a harmonic of the video's horizontal scan signal so that it can be accurately recreated from the video signal using a phase locked loop.
 If there is any signal present at the 1H frequency, the television knows a stereo version of the signal is present.

 The Stereo Subchannel consisted of the same two audio signals, L and R, but mixed out of phase to produce the "L–R" signal, or "difference".
 This signal is sent at a higher amplitude and encoded using dbx compression to reduce high-frequency noise.
 To lower total average power, the carrier is not sent (which means there is no always-on signal at that frequency).
 On reception, the receiver uses the video signal to create the Pilot, and then examines that frequency to see if there is any signal present.
 If there is, the difference signal is extracted by filtering out the signal between 1H and 3H into a separate channel, and the carrier is re-created by adding 2H to this.
 This signal is then decompressed from its dbx format, and then fed, along with the original Main, to a stereo decoder.
 FM stereo radio works in the same fashion, differing mainly in that the equivalent to the H signal is 19 kHz, not 15.734.